Harsh-200/Depression-Assistance-Chatbot/README.md

-CS6005 Deep Learning Techniques-Mini Project Depression-Assistance-Chatbot is an empathetic chatbot using Long Short-Term Memory (LSTM) networks for contextually rich conversations.
+CS6005 Deep Learning Techniques-Mini Project \n Depression-Assistance-Chatbot is an empathetic chatbot using Long Short-Term Memory (LSTM) networks for contextually rich conversations.
 The model aims to understand and respond coherently to diverse emotional expressions, fostering a natural interaction.The model is trained on the ISEAR dataset, focusing on emotions like anger, fear, joy, and sadness.

 Team: